 Question13.
 When is the best time to get pregnant?

 Whether or not it’s your first time, getting your Gynecologist’s advice can help you avoid a lot of complications, such as miscarriage.
 Based on the evaluation, your doctor will tell you if your reproductive system is healthy enough to bear a baby.

-Because sometimes wine and chocolate do not make the cut, your doctor can help you cope with the situation through many simple yet effective means.
+Because sometimes wine and chocolate do not cut, your doctor can help you cope with the situation through many simple yet effective means.